Australian Luxury High-Rise Uses AerosealVicki

 Arthur Street Building in North Sydney, Australia sealed its ductwork with Aeroseal.

-It was then that the engineers learned about aeroseal, a new method for sealing ducts that is fast and effective.
-By sealing from the inside of the duct system, workers can avoid all the usual disruptions that come from the demolition typically required to access and seal ducts.
-After a highly successful trial project, the aeroseal team at Clean-Air was given the green light to seal the ducts throughout the entire building.
+It was then that the engineers learned about Aeroseal duct sealing technology.
+By sealing from the inside of the duct system, workers avoided the usual disruptions that come from the demolition typically required to access and re-seal ducts.
+After a highly successful trial project, the Aeroseal team at Clean-Air was given the green light to seal the ducts throughout the entire building.

 Clean-Air mapped out the project and coordinated efforts to minimize tenant disruption.
 They had two months to seal the ductwork that served 23 different air handling units – including 20 vertical shafts and hundreds of square feet of horizontal ducts branching to individual offices.
 Working on weekends only, the Clean-Air team partitioned off the entire duct system into more than fifty individual sections.
-Each section was aerosealed – the computer controlled sealing system showing results as they were happening.
+Each section was sealed using Aeroseal — showing results as they were happening.

 It took Clean-Air three weekends – a total of about 9 days to effectively seal the entire duct system.
 The final cost was about 10% of the estimated cost for manual sealing.
 When finished, the building surpassed all code requirements for top ratings.
 By eliminating virtually all leakage, the engineers were able, for the first time, to turn down A/C power while increasing the comfort of the entire building.
 By calculating the cost of conditioning the “lost air” engineers estimated an ROI of fewer than two years.